CHAPTER ONE

 There were a few other odd items and as we browsed the young girl started chatting.
 She was thrilled that we had visited and quite moved when we told her that lots of people in Scotland support Ukraine.
 She said she'd been in Europe last year and found them quite disconnected and disinterested.
 Her friend had been killed in the war and she put 15% of sales towards the army.
 We left feeling very moved by such a gentle soul having to deal with the horrors of this invasion.

 On the way back to the hotel to collect our luggage, we stopped for another coffee, as we relaxed, I received a text from our hotel in Ivano-Frankivsk.
 'As you have not arrived, we have cancelled the booking.'
 Oh no!
 I tried to ring but my phone wouldn't connect.
 We rushed back to the hotel and asked the reception for help.
-They phoned for us and after a bit of Ukrainian discussion and slight amusement, we were reassured that things were sorted and our room would be available on arrival.
+They phoned for us and after a bit of Ukrainian discussion and slight amusement, we were reassured that things were sorted and our room would be available.

 The taxi driver was great and gave us a little commentary about the monuments before dropping us off.
 We had half an hour before our train's arrival.
 Once again, the train was very spacious and had information screens.
 We loved looking out at the scenery which was mostly trees which had huge nests in them and every so often small colourful towns and villages.